Peliha-ip/Burrowed-Bonds/README.md

 - Off My Turf (Place a landbound totem)
 - What's Up, Doc (Tame a jackalope)
 - Boundin (Get a jackalope near a sheared sheep)
+- Yee-Haw (Craft a lasso)
+- Cotton Eye Joe (Use the lasso while riding a horse)
+- That's Frank (Use the mechanical bull)

 Tag:
 - Xenarthra: armadillo, anteater, sloth, ground sloth, glyptodont